Down the World: Mervil's Ambition: Gameplay

 Down the World is an RPG that shares many elements with other titles within the genre of its era.
 The field screen is presented in a top-down perspective and each overworld map has various points of interest.
 Towns can be visited for gathering information, purchasing items and equipment, or initiating quests.
 Dungeons can be explored to discover treasure and key items for advancing the story.
 The game features unique navigation options that allow the player to automatically move the player character Gao in a specific direction until he hits an obstacle, move him along walls, or revisit a previously discovered location.
 However, this last option is not a fast travel mechanic as the player must wait while Gao traverses the entire distance on foot and both traps and random encounters with enemies can still occur.
-As the game emphasizes the player is the its true hero, Gao often breaks the fourth wall by directly presenting choices to the player.
+As the game emphasizes the player is its true hero, Gao often breaks the fourth wall by directly presenting choices to the player.

 Battles with enemies and bosses in Down the World take place on an isometric grid where each player party member and opponent occupy a square on the grid.
 Player characters and enemies take turns in real time, moving and attacking one another to reduce the hit points of each opposing side's units to zero.
 Fights are mostly automated via the game's Active Formation Battle (AFB) system.
 Rather than allowing the player to manually issue commands to party members each, tactical formations are chosen that assign specific actions to party members such as melee attacking, casting magic spells, defending, or healing.
 AFB formations can be customized, saved, and renamed at the player's discretion.
 Should Gao fall in battle, he can be automatically revived up to six times will Berber's wings; these wings can be refilled using an item.
 At the end of battle, Each party member is rewarded with experience points which, when accrued, will increase their levels and subsequently improve their statistics like health, strength, and magic power.